evilsocket/ergo/README.md

 ##### Other commands

-Evaluate and compare the performances of two trained models on a given dataset:
+Evaluate and compare the performances of two trained models on a given dataset and (optionally) output the differences to a json file:

-    ergo cmp example_a example_b --dataset /path/to/data.csv
+    ergo cmp example_a example_b --dataset /path/to/data.csv --to-json diffs.json

 Optimize a dataset (get unique rows and reuse 15% of the total samples, customize ratio with the `--reuse-ratio` argument, customize output with `--output`):